 Winner: It’s a Tie!

-Match.com wins on breadth here, with apps available for iOS, Android, Windows, Blackberry and Palm too.
+Match wins on breadth here, with apps available for iOS, Android, Windows, Blackberry and Palm too.
 EliteSingles has mobile apps for the two major platforms, Android and iOS, but not for Windows or any other.
-Their app is a more basic version of the site, meaning you’ll never miss an interaction, but it doesn’t have the wow factor you see with the match.com app and some other mobile designs.
+The app is a more basic version of the site, meaning you’ll never miss an interaction, but it doesn’t have the wow factor you see with the Match app and some other mobile designs.

 EliteSingles has a search tool, but it’s fairly basic-using profile filters only.
-There is also no keyword search here - something match.com does have.
+There is also no keyword search here - something Match does offer.
 You will receive between 3-7 matches every day, plus up to 20 extra ones once you subscribe.

 If you’re looking for safety tools, both sites have plenty of security measures in place.
-Match.com has a dedicated InPrivate mode so that you can browse the site without any members seeing you.
-They also have phone support where EliteSingles has only email.
+Match has a dedicated InPrivate mode so that you can browse the site without any members seeing you.
+It also has phone support where EliteSingles has only email.
 However when it comes to verification tools, EliteSingles manually verifies each and every profile, and has advanced ID authentication in place as well if you want to show you are exactly who you say you are.
 Both sites have some safety tips for keeping protected both on and offline, but EliteSingles is the winner here.

 EliteSingles is everyone’s number 1 choice when it comes to core compatibility.
-But if you’re looking for an all round great dating site with the best communication and search tools, as well as A+ mobile functionality
+But if you’re looking for an all round great dating site with the best communication and search tools, as well as A+ mobile functionality, try Match.